Bajusz15/beacon/README.md

 2. **“I want to *see* that it’s healthy — terminal *and* a proper UI.”**
    → `beacon master` serves a **clean local dashboard** (auto-refresh, no CDN). **`beacon status`** is the CLI view (`--watch` is great).

-3. **“Okay, now I want remote visibility / logs / coordination from a browser.”**
+3. **“Okay, what if I want remote visibility / logs / coordination from a browser.”**
    → Sign up at **BeaconInfra**, create an **API key**, run **`beacon cloud login`**, restart **`beacon master`**.
 First heartbeat registers the device — no separate “register this box” wizard. **`beacon cloud logout`** turns it all off again.

 ---